Lzadhito/star-wars-mini-wiki/README.md

 The only reason to separate it into 12 files in `pages` folder is to avoid heavy slug & enable the NextJS built-in SSG + page optimization feature.
 If this were created with `create-react-app`, it considerable to use only 1-2 page files & spill the if else conditioning simultaneously with the routing.

 ## Performance

 ![image](https://user-images.githubusercontent.com/25606110/150704976-c70661fe-f62e-4f82-9ba1-e3c15413007e.png)

 This the best part!
 Next JS' SSG actually works very nice on production! the CLS is scored low caused by the absence of shimmer/skeleton implmentation.

 ## GQL Error Handling

-This is the second best part ~~and the laziest part XD~~.
+~~This is the second best part and the laziest part XD.
 Next JS' SSG gives the built in `fallback: 'blocking'` feature to block the HTML before the static fetching complete.
-It is kinda "turn off" the hydration best practices, but in small project with multiple pages like this we can implement error handling frugally XD
+It is kinda "turn off" the hydration best practices, but in small project with multiple pages like this we can implement error handling frugally XD~~.

+It will show the loading spinner given empty data (may caused by failed query, abnormal data, etc.)